dbendy/message-queue/README.md

 You can use all the API routes mentioned in [Queue API](#queue-api) by using `http://localhost:3000` as the hostname.

+## Custom configuration

+The default configuration for the server can be found [here](config/default.json).
+Any of those configs can be overridden via environment variables.
+See this [map of configs to env vars](config/custom-environment-variables.json) to determine what you need to set in the environment.

 ## Producer and Consumer

 This repo contains a `Producer` and `Consumer` for interacting with the message-queue server.